MicrosoftDocs/azure-devops-docs/docs/java/download-android-studio-plug-in.md

 ---

-# Visual Studio Team Services Plugin for Android Studio
+# Azure DevOps Services Plugin for Android Studio

-The Visual Studio Team Services Plugin for Android Studio allows you to connect to your Git repositories on Azure DevOps Services and Team Foundation Server (TFS) in a seamless and intuitive way.
+The Azure DevOps Services Plugin for Android Studio allows you to connect to your Git repositories on Azure DevOps Services and Team Foundation Server (TFS) in a seamless and intuitive way.
 You can also use this plugin to import your android development projects into Azure DevOps Services or create pull requests in your Azure DevOps Services/TFS Git repository.

 *The plugin is compatible with `Android Studio 1.2 and up`.*

 **Android Studio** is the official IDE for Android app development, based on IntelliJ IDEA.
 You can find out more about it at [http://developer.android.com/tools/studio/index.html](http://developer.android.com/tools/studio/index.html).

-The Team Services plugin for Android Studio is available in the [Android Studio Plugin Repository](http://plugins.jetbrains.com/plugin/7981?pr=androidstudio).
+The Azure DevOps Services plugin for Android Studio is available in the [Android Studio Plugin Repository](http://plugins.jetbrains.com/plugin/7981?pr=androidstudio).
 The plugin can be installed from Android Studio by browsing the Plugin Repository.

 1. In Android Studio, open plugin settings:
     - Linux: from the `File` menu, select `Settings...` then `Plugins`
     - Mac: from the `Android Studio` menu, select `Preferences...` then `Plugins`
     - Windows: from the `File` menu, select `Settings...` then `Plugins`
-1. Click the `Browse repositories...` button and search for "Visual Studio Team Services".
+1. Click the `Browse repositories...` button and search for "Azure DevOps Services".
 1. Click the `Install plugin` button and restart Android Studio.

  You can also download the plugin to disk from the [Android Studio Plugin Repository](http://plugins.jetbrains.com/plugin/7981?pr=androidstudio) and install the downloaded JAR file.